LableOrg/mrconfig/README.md

  └ customer_y
 ```

-Mr. Config will not create znode the node used to store the configuration files
+Mr. Config will not create the parent node used to store the configuration files
 for you (`/myconfigs/` in this example).
 You will have to create it yourself
-using a tool such as `zkcli`.
+using a ZooKeeper tool such as `zkcli`.

 Uploading and downloading the contents of a configuration node is as simple as
 calling `mrconfig` with `--get MyConfig` or `--set MyConfig
-localconfigfile.yml`.
+localconfigfile.yaml`.

 ### Settings